- Last updated November 2013 -

 CONFOR and Wood Panel Industries Federation, ‘Wood fibre availability and demand in Britain 2007 to 2025’ (May 2010), available at http://www.confor.org.uk/Upload/Documents/37_WoodFibreAvailabilityDemandReportfinal.pdf

 Electricity from biomass is extremely inefficient.
 Even DECC notes that biomass power stations today are only 25% efficient, with 75% of the energy potential of the fuel wasted.
-At best, 30% efficiency is reached.
+Rarely, more than 30% efficiency is reached unless some of the heat is recovered and used.
+Coal-to-biomass conversions may reach 35-37 efficiencies but that only refers to conversion efficiency.
+Those power stations can only burn powdered wood pellets and large amounts of energy are needed to dry wood, grind it into dust, compress it into pellets and then grind it up again.
 Note that under EU law, the UK is meant to be promoting biomass technologies which provide at least 70% efficiency rates.

 DECC Consultation, ‘Heat and Energy Saving Strategy’ Chapter 7: Combined Heat and Power and Surplus Heat paragraph 7.2, available at http://hes.decc.gov.uk/consultation/download/index-32178.pdf